zuixjs/zuixjs.org/source/pages/documentation/view/index.md

 ```
 {% endunpre %}

-Since components can be dynamically loaded, unloaded or replaced, it is also possible to select specific components'
+Since components can be dynamically loaded, unloaded or replaced, it is also possible to select a specific layout of the component,
-layout, based for instance, on the device's screen size/orientation or a user selectable theme.
+based for instance, on the device screen size/orientation or a user selectable theme.
 All without changing the
 HTML code of the page, that will basically host the components' data models itself, and also provide through it a default
 visualization of the page that will even work without Javascript.